It\^o calculus and jump diffusions for $G$-L\'evy processes: Definition of the integral

-\end{proof} \begin{cor} Let $\H^p_G([0,T]\times\r0)$ denote the topological completion of $\H^S_G([0,T]\times\r0)$ under the norm $\|.\|_{\H_G^p([0,T]\times\r0)},\ p=1,2$.
+We conclude the proof by noting that $Y$ satisfies the characterization in Proposition \ref{prop_qL_are_in_Lip}, thus belongs to the space $L^2_G(\Omega)$ (and therefore also to $L^1_G(\Omega)$). \end{proof} \begin{cor} Let $\H^p_G([0,T]\times\r0)$ denote the topological completion of $\H^S_G([0,T]\times\r0)$ under the norm $\|.\|_{\H_G^p([0,T]\times\r0)},\ p=1,2$.
 Then \ito integral can be continuously extended by the continuity of the operator $I$ to the whole space $\H^p_G([0,T]\times\r0),\ p=1,2$.
-Moreover, the formula from Definition \ref{def_ito_int} still holds for all $K\in\hgTR$. \end{cor} \begin{rem} Since the jump measure is not compensated, there is no reason to expect that the expectation of such an integral should be $0$.
+Moreover, by Theorem \ref{tw_integral_in_LpG} we know that the extended operator takes value in $L^p_G(\Omega_T),\ p=1,2$.
+Lastly, the formula from Definition \ref{def_ito_int} still holds for all $K\in\hgTR$. \end{cor} \begin{rem} Since the jump measure is not compensated, there is no reason to expect that the expectation of such an integral should be $0$.
 Moreover, it is easy to check that in general the \itolevy integral is not a symmetric random variable.
 As the consequence the nature of this integral is significantly different from \ito integral w.r.t. $G$-Brownian motion. \end{rem}